Roanoke River

 The Roanoke River (/ˈroʊ.əˌnoʊk/ ROH-ə-nohk) runs 410 mi long through southern Virginia and northeastern North Carolina in the United States.
 A major river of the southeastern United States, it drains a largely rural area of the coastal plain from the eastern edge of the Appalachian Mountains southeast across the Piedmont to Albemarle Sound.
 An important river throughout the history of the United States, it was the site of early settlement in the Virginia Colony and the Carolina Colony.
 An 81 mi section of its lower course in Virginia between the Leesville Lake and Kerr Lake is known as the Staunton River, pronounced /ˈstæntən/, as is the Shenandoah Valley city of that name.
 It is impounded along much of its middle course to form a chain of reservoirs.

-Staunton River is also the name of the northern political district of Pittsylvania County, Virginia, where a large section of the river serves as the boundary between Campbell County, Virginia (to the north) and Pittsylvania County (to the south).
+Staunton River is also the name of the northern political district of Pittsylvania County, Virginia, where a large section of the river serves as the boundary between Campbell County, Virginia (to the north), Halifax County, Virginia (to the south east) and Pittsylvania County (to the south west).

 The Roanoke River State Trail is a paddle trail which follows the lower portion of the river, from Roanoke Rapids to the Albemarle Sound.